Tomek889/rock-paper-scissors/README.md

 # Rock Paper Scissors
-This is a simple implementation of the classic "Rock, Paper, Scissors" game in JavaScript.
-The game is played in the console, where the player competes against the computer over five rounds.
-It was built as a part of The Odin Project curriculum.
+This is a simple implementation of the classic "Rock, Paper, Scissors" game in JavaScript with a graphical user interface (GUI).
+The player competes against the computer, and the first to reach five points wins the game.
+It was built as part of The Odin Project curriculum.

 ## Features
-- The game randomly selects the computer's choice: rock, paper, or scissors.
+- Interactive UI with buttons for selecting rock, paper, or scissors.
-- The player is prompted to enter their choice.
+- The game randomly selects the computer’s choice.
-- The game compares the player's and computer's choices and determines the outcome (win, lose, or tie) for each round.
+- Scores update dynamically after each round.
-- The score is updated and displayed after each round, and the final score is shown at the end of the game.
+- The game ends when either the player or the computer reaches five points, displaying the winner.

 ## How to Play
-1. Open the JavaScript console in your browser.
+1. Open the app by visiting: .
-2. Paste the code into the console and press "Enter" to run the game.
+2. Click one of the buttons (rock, paper, or scissors) to make your choice.
-3. You will be prompted to enter your choice: "rock", "paper", or "scissors" for each round.
+3. The game will display the result of each round and update the scores.
-4. The game will display the results of each round and your score.
+4. The game continues until either the player or the computer reaches five points.
-5. After 5 rounds, the final score will be displayed, and the game will announce the winner.
+5. The winner is announced, and the game visually disables further selections.